 Lender Stayed From Proceeding With UCC Article 9 Sale

 Under the Uniform Commercial Code (“UCC”), “[e]very aspect of a disposition of collateral, including the method, manner, time, place, and other terms, must be commercially reasonable.”
 See N.Y.
 U.C.C. § 9-610(b).
-This raises the question of what is “commercially reasonable” in the COVID-19 environment?
-In a decision issued on June 23, 2020 in the case of D2 Mark LLC v.
-OREI VI Investments, LLC, Index No. 652259/2020, Justice Andrea Masley of Commercial Division of the New York State Supreme Court in Manhattan held that a sale scheduled on only thirty-six (36) days’ notice, requiring the winning bidder to make a non-refundable deposit of 10% of the purchase price, pay the remainder within 24 hours, and preventing the borrower from bidding, was commercially unreasonable – particularly in light of the present COVID-19 pandemic.
+This raises the question: what is “commercially reasonable” in the COVID-19 environment?
+In a decision issued on June 23, 2020, in the case of D2 Mark LLC v.
+OREI VI Investments, LLC, Index No. 652259/2020, Justice Andrea Masley of the Commercial Division of the New York State Supreme Court in Manhattan held that a sale scheduled on only thirty-six (36) days’ notice, requiring the winning bidder to make a non-refundable deposit of 10% of the purchase price, pay the remainder within 24 hours, and preventing the borrower from bidding, was commercially unreasonable—particularly in light of the present COVID-19 pandemic.